 Food and a country stick to each other.
 Food becomes the identity of a country and region.
-Travellers visit a new place sometimes for craving its typical food.
-Sometimes travellers also identify the area through the food.
+Travelers visit a new place sometimes to crave its typical food.
+Sometimes travelers also identify the area through the food.
 The same thing happens in the Philippines, where street foods and snacks are missed very much.

-It is a rice porridge that is usually served for sick people or the ones who need soft food.
+It is a rice porridge that is usually served to sick people or the ones who need soft food.
 It does not need to chew, indeed.
-You just need to feel it in your tongue and let it slip into your throat slowly.
-It is mushy and warm that it can be eaten with some seasonings and any meat.
+You just need to feel it on your tongue and let it slip into your throat slowly.
+It is mushy and warm, so it can be eaten with some seasonings and any meat.

 Lugaw, similar to other porridge, is usually for breakfast.
 Yet, some people take it as a snack.
-The toppings include chicken, sliced boiled eggs, scallions, calamansi, garlic chips, and fish sauce.
+The toppings include chicken, sliced boiled eggs, scallions, calamari, garlic chips, and fish sauce.

-The cook also adds some lemon squeeze and ginger for more flavours.
-You often meet Lugaw in traditional celebration especially in the Christmas Eve meal called Noche Buena.
+The cook also adds some lemon squeeze and ginger for more flavor.
+You often meet Lugaw in traditional celebrations, especially at the Christmas Eve meal called Noche Buena.

 It is a snack that looks like Chinese jian dui.
-The balls are made with glutinous rice flour which is shaped in a round then stuffed with mung bean/creamy lotus/red bean paste or shredded coconut.
+The balls are made with glutinous rice flour, which is shaped in a round and then stuffed with mung bean/creamy lotus/red bean paste or shredded coconut.
 Then, it is coated in sesame seeds and fried until golden brown.

 The Filipino version of Chinese jian dui is very popular there.
 The people enjoy the chewy texture, the crispy shell, and the creamy filling as the dessert or the quick snack.

-It is a traditional snack made with soaked rice and steamed in round containers.
+It is a traditional Filipino street food made with soaked rice and steamed in round containers.
 Then, it is served in slices when it is warm.
-Puto is modified in various colours, sizes, textures, shapes, and flavours.
+Puto is modified in various colors, sizes, textures, shapes, and flavors.

-Originally, it has a neutral flavour and is nice for light dessert and snacks.
-Sometimes, Filipinos have it to accompany savoury dishes such as hearty Filipino stew.
+Originally, it had a neutral flavor and was nice for light desserts and snacks.
+Sometimes, Filipinos have it to accompany savory dishes such as hearty Filipino stew.

 It is often called bitsu-bitsu, the traditional food served for the guests or snacks after dinner, which is made from glutinous flour, coconut milk, and shredded coconut.
 It tastes sweet and chewy and it is usually served with sugar syrups.

 Cascaron balls are also sold on the street food stall that is skewered on bamboo tiny sticks.
 Taste it!
-It is the most famous Filipino dessert with the mild flavour of coconut.
+It is the most famous Filipino dessert with the mild flavor of coconut.

-The result is the crunchy and crusty snack that is more delicious to dip in the sweet and sour sauce.
-It is a side dish or a snack and it is served in variety like unfried lumpia, saba bananas (ripe plantains), hearts of coconut palms, lumpia bean sprouts, or bangus.
+The result is a crunchy and crusty snack that is more delicious to dip in the sweet and sour sauce.
+It is a side dish or a snack, and it is served in a variety like unfried lumpia, saba bananas (ripe plantains), hearts of coconut palms, lumpia bean sprouts, or bangus.

 This crunchy snack is addictive and makes it a popular snack in the country.
 The basic ingredient is proventriculus, a part of the chicken which is similar to the chicken gizzard.